2024 Sandeshkhali violence: Reactions

 Following the incident, BJP leader and the leader of opposition in West Bengal Legislative Assembly, Suvendu Adhikari condemned the attack on the ED in Sandeshkhali.
 He also alleged that West Bengal Police is helping Shahjahan to run away.
 However, TMC spokesperson Kunal Ghosh denied of such actions and said that Shahjahan is available in Sandeshkhali and had not flown anywhere.
 On the other hand, CPI(M) leader Mohammed Selim has also alleged that police had already talked with Shahjahan for his protection, that's why they are not taking any action against him.
 LoP Suvendu Adhikari when tried to visit Sandeshkhali with their MLAs, the police stopped and returned them to Kolkata in the prison van.
 On the same day, Adhikari filed a petition in the High Court to get the nod for visiting Sandeshkhali, for which he got the permission from the court.

 On 15 February 2024, Chief Minister of West Bengal, Mamata Banerjee alleged that BJP and RSS are using both CBI and ED to create unnecessary violence to win over West Bengal in the upcoming Lok Sabha election in 2024.

-On 14 February 2024, BJP State President and MP Dr. Sukanta Majumdar was detained by the police, during their sit-on protest in front of SP Office in Basirhat.
+On 14 February 2024, BJP State President and MP Sukanta Majumdar was detained by the police, during their sit-on protest in front of SP Office in Basirhat.

-According to ANI, Senior BJP leader and MP Dilip Ghosh alleged that Mamata Banerjee is involved in protecting such criminals like Shahjahan Sheikh.
+According to ANI, senior BJP leader and MP Dilip Ghosh alleged that Mamata Banerjee is involved in protecting such criminals like Shahjahan Sheikh.